SYBO

-SYBO Games is a video game company located in Copenhagen, Denmark founded by Sylvester Rishøj Jensen and Bodie Jahn-Mulliner.
-SYBO is mainly known for being the creators and intellectual property owners of the second most downloaded mobile runner game called Subway Surfers, co-developed with Kiloo.
-SYBO has also released a second mobile runner game called Blades of Brim.
+SYBO Games is a Danish video game company located in Copenhagen, Denmark founded by Sylvester Rishøj Jensen and Bodie Jahn-Mulliner.
+SYBO is mainly known for being the creators and intellectual property owners of the most-downloaded mobile-runner game, Subway Surfers, which SYBO co-developed with Kiloo.
+SYBO has also released a second mobile runner game titled Blades of Brim.
 Like Subway Surfers, Blades of Brim is also an endless runner freemium title with in-app purchases.
 SYBO was among the first seven Snapchat games with Subway Surfers Airtime, released late 2019.

 In June 2022, Miniclip agreed to buy SYBO in an undisclosed deal.